 The serene calm of the beach and the waters outside the Bay of Pigs today do not show signs of the drama that took place here.
 Instead, you can enjoy the sunset from the sandy beach in absolute peace.

-For more Cuban history adventure travel, very close to the actual Bay of Pigs there is a place called Punta Perdiz.
+Very close to the actual Bay of Pigs, there is a place called Punta Perdiz.
 In today’s world, this is a beautiful place to go diving in clear blue waters if you like that kind of activity.